MicrosoftDocs/azure-docs-powershell/latest_release_of_ResourceManager/AzureRM.DataLakeStore/Import-AzureRmDataLakeStoreItem.md

 ```

 ### -Resume
-Indicates that the file(s) being copied are a continuation of a previous upload.
-This will cause the system to attempt to resume from the last file that was not fully uploaded.
+Indicates that this operation should resume a previously canceled or failed upload.

 ```yaml
 Type: System.Management.Automation.SwitchParameter